• WORK

 photographers: e. ramirez, g. cáceres

-The house is located in a urban development in cerro colorado beach.
-An enclosure is established as the project “founding act”, occupying the maximum height, length and width allowed by local regulations, thus establishing a prism which is excavated to create the living space, a large horizontal area for everyday life.
-In our mild climate, architecture is freed from the need for cover or protection, so open air spaces are defined by opacities and transparencies to create the impression of a space that is larger than it actual size.
-This “spacial dilatation” preserves the intimacy of the habitants, modulating the amplitude to the diversity of use.
+The house is located on Cerro Colorado, a beach surrounded by a magnificent rocky hill.
+An enclosure is established as the project founding statement, occupying the maximum height, length, and width allowed by local regulations, thus establishing a prism that is excavated to create the living space, a large horizontal area for everyday life.
+In the mild climate of the coast, open-air spaces are defined by opacities and transparencies to create the impression of a space that is larger than its actual size.
+This “space expansion” preserves the intimacy of the habitants, modulating the amplitude to the diversity of use.

 UNIVERSITY FACILITIES UDEP